michael131468/smashing-squashes/README.md

 You can add custom data jobs to feed the dashboard in the feeder subdirectory.
 A default set are provided that feed the sample layout with random values.
+The dashboard widgets and data jobs are linked together so modifying the dashboard may require removing/updating the jobs to be in sync otherwise the Container may crash with errors.

-Simply make a new subdirectory under feeder/jobs and create a &lt;name&gt;.py file and &lt;name&gt;.yapsy-plugin file.
+To make a new data job, simply make a new subdirectory under `feeder/jobs` and create a &lt;name&gt;.py file and &lt;name&gt;.yapsy-plugin file.
 You can populate these files using the other job definitions as a template.
+More info on these files is below.
+The jobs framework is using the [Yapsy plugin system][1] as a base so you can also find more information from that project space.

+You need to re-build and re-launch the container after changing these files for them to take effect.

 #### &lt;name&gt;.py